beehive-lab/TornadoVM/docs/source/truffle-languages.rst

         myclass <- java.type('uk.ac.manchester.tornado.examples.polyglot.MyCompute')

 * Step 2:
-    Use this variable to invoke the Java function that contains the Task Graph.
+    Use this variable to invoke the Java function that contains the Task-Graph.
 In this example, the function is named ``compute()``.

     **Python**